packpaul/chess4net/Readme.txt

   4) Click OK and wait until the connection is completed.

 Skype:
+  * Windows:
   1) Run Chess4Net_Skype.exe.
 If you don't have Skype running it will start automatically.
 Click 'Allow access' when dialog 'Chess4Net_Skype.exe wants to use Skype' pops-up.
   2) When a window with Skype contacts appears choose a contact you want to play chess with.
   3) Wait until connection is completed.

+  * Linux
+  1) You should have Skype running and be logged in to it.
+  2) In terminal go to the installation folder for example: cd ~/Chess4Net_Skype
+  3) Run Chess4Net:
+    ./Chess4Net_Skype

 Miranda:
   1) Right-click the contact you want to play chess with and select 'Chess4Net' from contact pop-up menu.